saundie184/personal-site/first-site-wintersmith/contents/articles/capstone/index.md

 <h6>Check it out</h6>

-Feel free to demo the application yourself.
+Feel free to check out the application yourself.
 There are demo sign-in credentials on the homepage.

 [Visit site](https://healthtrack.online)